Skip to Content

 • Illinois Continuing Legal Education (ICLE) Practice Guide — author, 2020, 2024

 • Lecturer, Peoria Bar Assn.
-Winter Education Series (Mediation in Divorces; Technology in the Courtroom; Understanding Dissipation in Divorces)
+Winter Education Series (Technology in the Courtroom; litigation and mediation practice topics)

 • Lecturer, Inns of Court (Dealing with Judge Personalities)